MARK INDREBO - PRESIDENt

 Mark grew up in Tacoma, and now lives on the Middle Fork of Quilceda Creek in Marysville with his wife and their three children.
 He earned his MS in Geology from Western Washington University, and is a consultant working on river assessment, planning, and restoration projects around the State.
 A former staff member at SSS, Mark joined the Board in 2015, and is excited to be working with the dedicated staff and volunteers that play such a crucial role in helping to ensure the survival of salmon in our local watersheds.

-Zach and Molly both grew up in Lake Stevens.
+Zach and his wife Molly both grew up in Lake Stevens.
 They met at Gonzaga, and moved back to the west side of the mountains after living abroad for a short period.
 Sharing a passion for the outdoors and travel, they are often gone exploring or hiking with their dogs, Zula and Taz.
-Both wanting to become more active in preserving the environment they love, they joined the SSS Board after completing WSU’s Sustainable Community Stewards program.
+Wanting to become more active in preserving the environment they love, Zach joined the SSS Board after completing WSU’s Sustainable Community Stewards program.
 When they are not traveling or hiking, they spend their time investing in real estate and small businesses.

 BRANCH MANAGER, HERITAGE BANK